-Achieving low cost, non-toxic, high efficiency, high throughput solar cells is the ultimate challenge for the solar energy industry.
+Acheiving low cost, non-toxic, high efficiency, high throughput solar cells is the ultimate challenge for the solar energy industry.
 Traditional glass laminate crystalline silicon solar cells offer relatively high efficiency (up to 20%) but are an expensive product.
 At SERG research and development of low cost sputtered amorphous silicon solar cells on flexible substrates is being conducted.
+The project is a collaboration of three organisations Plasma Quest Ltd (PQL), SERG and Romag Ltd.

 Hydrogenated amorphous silicon (a-Si:H) semiconducting layers are deposited onto glass/ITO (Indium tin oxide) using the patented technology from Plasma Quest Limited, known as Hi Target Utilisation Sputtering (HiTUS) technique.